raviyadav5951/NamasteReact/README.md

 - Diff Algorithm calculates diff and rerenders the UI
 ### Why React is fast
 - It efficiently manipulates the virtual DOM
+## seEffect
+- useEffect will be called after the component is rendered